-A story you’ll see first on Rate My Horse PRO.
 Lab results confirm the deaths of three California horses were caused by monensin toxicity.
-The horses died last week at Katie Flanigan’s Black Fence Farm, in Fresno.
+The horses died last week at Katie Flanigan’s Black Fence Farm in Fresno.

-Two more horses have been euthanized due to their failing health, bringing the death toll to five as of Tuesday.
+A veterinarian euthanized two more horses due to their failing health, bringing the death toll to five as of Tuesday.
 “No one can truly grasp what is happening,” Flanigan says.
 “There are no words for it.”

 “Calling the horses’ owners is the hardest thing,” Flanigan adds.
 “They are more than just show horses.
 They are the kids’ best friends.
 I know how special they are because they’re special to me too.”